-Should - strongly advised; a firm guideline; best practice to be adhered to, unless there is evidence available to show the value of another course
+Should - strongly advised; a firm guideline; best practice to be adhered to, unless there is evidence available to show

 Sonographer - a person holding qualifications satisfactory for accreditation with the ASAR or the NZMRTB

 Standards - the ASA Standards of Practice

 Trainee or student - an accredited student sonographer on the ASAR register or trainee sonographer on the NZMRTB register.
 The terms 'student' and 'trainee' may be used interchangeably.